-The Answer Graph is one of the key elements of GGDMiner.
-It is used to (1) represent the matches nodes and edges during the Candidate Generation step and, (2) calculate the confidence value of GGDs without having to defactorize it (extracting the list of matches).
-We evaluate how much Answer Graph improves the execution time and memory in GGDMiner compared to a version of GGDMiner that uses a table-like representation of each graph pattern match for confidence checking.
+\paragraph{Impact of Answer Graph} The Answer Graph is one of the key elements of GGDMiner.
+It is used to (1) represent the matched nodes and edges during the Candidate Generation step and (2) calculate the confidence value of GGDs without having to defactorize it (extracting the list of matches).
+We evaluate how much the Answer Graph improves the execution time in GGDMiner compared to a version of GGDMiner that uses a table-like representation of each graph pattern match for confidence checking.
 The results are in \Cref{fig:resultsScalability}(e).
-Due to the long execution time of GGDMiner without the full use of Answer Graph we fixed a maximum execution time of 1.5 hours.
-Results for Cordis and LDBC were not reported as the version not using Answer Graph have run out of memory.
+Due to the long execution time of GGDMiner without the full use of Answer Graph, we fixed a maximum execution time of 1.5 hours.
+Results for Cordis and LDBC were not reported as the version that did not use Answer Graph ran out of memory.

-From the plots, we can easily identify how the use of Answer Graph improves significantly the execution time of GGDMiner even for small graph pattern such as $k=2$ in several orders of magnitude.
-For both datasets Cordis and GDelt, the execution time has exceeded our fixed limit while the execution time when using the Answer Graph was below the fixed limit.
-When using a table-like representation for the graph pattern matches it can run out of memory, this is because a single node can appear in different matches, each different row is added to the table as a match.
+From the plots, we can easily identify how Answer Graph significantly improves the execution time of GGDMiner even for small graph patterns such as $k=2$ in several orders of magnitude.
+For both datasets, Cordis and GDelt, the execution time exceeded our fixed limit, while the execution time when using the Answer Graph was below the fixed limit.
 Not using Answer Graph for checking confidence also has the extra time overhead of defactorizing each source and target Answer Graph and verifying if each match of the source is validated on the target.
-The validation of GGDs is a complex problem and has been studied and evaluated separately by the authors in \cite{Shimomura2022}.
-Thus, this process can be repeated multiple times as a pair of candidate might have multiple mapping that can form a GGD.
-By checking the log of GGDMiner execution we verified that when the process had achieved the maximum of 1.5 hours of execution time, the confidence of only one pair of candidate had been checked.
+On \Cref{fig:resultsScalability}(e), we also show the time difference between using the Answer Graph for calculating confidence compared to defactorizing it to a table-like representation of the matches (confidence-noAG).
+In this case, for GDelt, the execution time was less than half using Answer Graph compared to not using it, while for the other datasets, the execution time exceeded the fixed limit.
+Calculating the confidence is related to validating GGDs, which has proven to be a high complexity problem in the literature~\cite{Shimomura2022}.
+Thus, this process can be repeated multiple times in GGDMiner as a pair of candidates might have multiple mappings (common source and target variables) that can form a GGD.
+While there is room for improvement in GGDMiner, Answer Graph has been shown to be a good alternative for representing the matched data.